keix/nyxx/README.md

 # Nyxx – A 6502 Emulator in Zig

-This is a simple 6502 emulator written in Zig.
-It is designed to be easy to understand and modify.
+A minimal 6502 CPU emulator written in Zig.

 ## Overview
-Nyxx aims to faithfully emulate the MOS 6502 CPU used in many classic systems, including the NES.
-It focuses on clarity of structure, modularity, and correctness, making it ideal for learning, experimentation, or building upon for full NES emulation.
+Nyxx is designed with clarity and modularity in mind.
+It targets the Ricoh 2A03 — a custom variant of the MOS 6502 used in the Nintendo Entertainment System (NES).
+This makes Nyxx suitable for building NES emulators, tools, or educational systems that simulate 8-bit era behavior.

 ## Pronunciation
 Nyxx is pronounced **Nix** (`/nɪks/`), as in **Nyx**, the Greek goddess of the night.
 The name draws inspiration from Nyx and follows the tradition of Unix-like systems by appending an "x" to the end, forming Nyxx as a minimal, modern homage to classic systems.